Everything You Need to Know.

 Decorations are going up and the holiday spirit is in the air!
 It’s time to deck the halls, wrap the gifts, and fill our homes with the sounds and smells of the Christmas season.
 For little ones and even us “big kids”, the anticipation of Christmas is something that overwhelms us.
 Counting down the days to Christmas Eve is such a fun part of the holidays and it can bring an added element of excitement to create a tradition for your family’s countdown.
 Here are a few great ways that you can mark off the days until Santa comes to town.

-Traditional Advent Calendar – Traditional Advent Calendars are a simple way to count down the days until Christmas.
+Traditional Advent Calendars are a simple way to count down the days until Christmas.
 These typically have a small trinket, candy, or even just an image hidden behind a numbered door.
 Once all the doors are open, the holiday is here!

-Themed Advent Calendars – Themed Advent Calendars are quite popular, especially for those with little ones.
+Lego Advent Calendars are quite popular, especially for those with little ones.
 Behind each of the doors, you’ll find a building blocks piece that works to complete a holiday theme with your favorite characters or a seasonal scene.
 Little builders love these kits and they’re a great addition to the holiday decorating.

-Simple Christmas Countdown Chain – One of my favorite ways to count down to any big event is an old fashioned paper chain.
+One of my favorite ways to count down to any big event is an old fashioned paper chain.
 Whether you use plain strips of construction paper, have the kids decorate the strips with their own art or stickers, or find fun printables with holiday images, these are a simple and inexpensive way to mark off the days until Christmas.

-Add a New Ornament Each Day – Collect a variety of Christmas ornaments and add something new to your tree each day through Christmas Eve.
+Collect a variety of Christmas ornaments and add something new to your tree each day through Christmas Eve.
 Dollar stores are a great source for finding cheap ornaments or look at your favorite big box retailer for a larger collection of holiday decorations to help keep costs down.

-Daily Devotional Countdown – There are many books available, as well as online resources, with holiday devotionals for families.
+There are many books available, as well as online resources, with holiday devotionals for families.
 Each day, you can enjoy some devotional time and keep the true reason for the season at the forefront of your holiday celebrations.
 Many include kid-friendly activities that fit with the day’s lesson.